kailash-manasarovar/statement/docs/timeline/2026/august.md

 - It's amazing how offspring changes everything isn't it.
 - Thank you LORD for Your firm promises which You never break.
 Please keep them all safe until we come for them.
 - Maybe India can take us BOTH until everyone's in jail and dealt with howaboutit?

+## Dear gypsy friends and devotees

+- Do you remember that book you promoted about 15 years ago which made millions of stupid women in the West believe sexual violence was a good thing?
+- Yeah, that one.
+- Well, it's time to make amends.
+- <3
+- I love you.
+- Wait till I get the updates into Amazon.. they're blocking me a little now... and then we're good to go.
+- Feel free to send out the website to the world too.
+- Together, we can DO THIS!